vedburtruba/MasteringChainAnalytics-ru/ru/ch02/ch02-quickstart.md

 **Overall:**

 This is a fantastic starting point.
 With these additions and clarifications, you're well on your way to creating a truly valuable resource for anyone learning SQL in the blockchain space.
 Great job!
+Ошибка: HTTPConnectionPool(host='192.168.88.82', port=11434): Max retries exceeded with url: /api/generate (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x7f9ce7159840>: Failed to establish a new connection: [Errno 111] Connection refused'))